 Cambios and I discussed their vision, value, audience, and industry in broad terms.
 Using notes from our meeting, I worked to create a brief but concrete business overview, focusing on answering management concerns such as “What’s the measurable business value?” and “How exactly does emotional intelligence help?
 (What’s your process?)”

-To make sure the outlined messaging was an accurate representation, we checked in before building out the draft deck.
+To make sure the outlined messaging was an accurate representation, I checked in with Cambios before building out the draft deck.
 Some additions were recommended, and the deck moved into design.
 This included researching supporting statistics, writing copy, outlining business processes, and developing supporting graphics.*

 * The Cambios logo was added in after branding had been designed.
 The first version just used the written name.